-The precise language here is important.
-Jude doesn't say we are to do something to win the love of God.
-You are already in the love of God-just keep yourself there.
+Notice this exact language.
+He did not say that we are to do something to win the love of God.
+You are already in the love of God - just keep yourself there.
+And, friend, you cannot do anything to merit the love of God, neither can you keep Him from loving you.

-Friend, you cannot do anything to merit the love of God, neither can you keep Him from loving you.
-Remember the rich young ruler who came to Jesus wanting to know what he should do to inherit eternal life.
+Do you remember the rich young ruler who came to Jesus with a question?
+He wanted to know what he should do to inherit eternal life.
 The record tells us:

-Then Jesus, looking at him, loved him, and said to him, "One thing you lack: Go your way, sell whatever you have and give to the poor, and you will have treasure in heaven; and come, take up the cross, and follow Me."
-But he was sad at this word, and went away sorrowful, for he had great possessions. -Mark 10:21, 22
+Then Jesus, beholding him, loved him, and said unto him, One thing thou lackest; go thy way, sell whatever thou hast, and give to the poor, and thou shalt have treasure in heaven; and come, take up the cross, and follow me.
+And he was sad at that saying, and went away grieved; for he had great possessions.
+(Mark 10:21, 22)